DevBlocky/emotes/README.md

 ## About

-FiveM Emotes is a simple emote script made in LUA for the FiveM framework.
-It's customizable for the types of emotes that can be able to play, and comes loaded with default emotes
+FiveM Emotes is a basic emote script made for FiveM with customizable emotes and chat messages in the `cl.lua`

 ## Installation

-Drag n drop the `emotes` folder inside this repo to your `resources` folder in your fivem, the add to the `server.cfg`
+Download, the folder to `emotes`, then drag n drop into `resources`, then add to the `server.cfg`

 ## Pictures